hashicorp/terraform-provider-azurerm/examples/virtual-machines/managed-disks/basic-osdisk/README.md

 ## Example: Basic Virtual Machine using a Managed Disk

-This example provisions a Virtual Machine with no OS disks with a Managed Disk as the main OS Disk.
+This example provisions a Virtual Machine with no Data Disks with a Managed Disk as the main OS Disk.

 Notes: